 There are 5 additional regions overseas: French Guiana, Guadaloupe, Martinique, Mayotte, and Reunion.

 D-Day Beaches and Memorials

-For a more rustic vacation experience, the Mediterranean region of Corsica offers beaches, warmth, and some of the best charcuterie (salted meats like salami) in Europe.
+For a more rustic vacation experience, the Mediterranean region of Corsica offers beaches, warmth, and some of the best charcuterie of salami and other meats in Europe.
 Bastia is on the ferry lines and makes an excellent base from which to explore northern Corsica.